Azure/autorest/docs/powershell/options.md

       - `model-name`

-- Actions: denoted by the fields `set`, `hide`, `remove` and `remove-alias`.
+- Actions: denoted by the fields `set`, `hide`, `remove` and `clear-alias`.
 These fields contain the actions to be performed in the selected objects.

 #### Terminology Notes